 American Institute of Vedic Studies

 Morgan is an experienced dance teacher and choreographer currently on staff at Vail Valley Academy of Dance.
 She grew up training in the Denver area, where she received a diverse education in the disciplines of ballet, tap, jazz, modern dance, and theater.
 She went on to receive a BFA in Acting from Chicago College of Performing Arts and was gifted a scholarship to continue her dance training at Hubbard Street.
 During her time in conservatory she was deeply inspired by her Performance Art professor Kestutis Nakas and discovered a passion for interdisciplinary work.
 Many of Morgan’s favorite performance opportunities have taken place in alternative settings like church basements, rooftops, and storefronts.

 In 2011 she returned to Denver as a founding ensemble member of Visionbox Acting Studio and co-developed The Othello Project with Jennifer McCray Rincon.
 Morgan has participated in many teacher training programs including the Central Pennsylvania Youth Ballet teacher’s course.
-Her students have been accepted into competitive conservatories and summer intensives including Boston Conservatory, Austin Ballet, Colorado Ballet, Hubbard Street, Lines Ballet, among others.
+Her students have been accepted into competitive conservatories and summer intensives including Boston Conservatory, Austin Ballet, Colorado Ballet, Hubbard Street, and Lines Ballet, among others.
+Her youth choreography has won awards from national touring competitions and been featured by TedX Youth Vail.
 She is available as a guest teacher, choreographer, and private coach.
-Morgan especially loves choreographing for competitive dancers, theater, and contemporary ensembles.